KomalSiddharth/entrext/ENHANCEMENTS.md

 - On mobile, tap the hamburger menu to access navigation

 ### Flip Cards
-- Click any of the three "How It Works" cards to flip them
-- See example moments with beautiful images
-- Click again to flip back to the description
+- Cards automatically flip to show example moments
+- Each card has a different flip interval for visual variety
+- Front shows step information, back shows real-life example with image
+- No interaction needed - just watch the cards animate

 ### Waitlist
 - Click "Join Waitlist" button in hero, header, or pricing section